Department of Sociology

 - The Graduate Director and Committee review the petition and consult with faculty who can assist in determining whether or not advanced standing should be awarded for a course.

-- The Office of the Registrar and the Office of Graduate Studies are notified of the Committee's decision.
+- The Office of Graduate Studies is notified of the Committee's decision.

-- The student is informed of the Committee's decision in writing and receives a copy of the form forwarded to the offices noted above (see Appendix 2).
+- The student is informed of the Committee's decision in writing and receives a copy of the form forwarded to the office noted above.